moxystudio/react-wait-for-react/README.md

 Certain apps or pages have impactful experiences.
 These experiences can make the total bundle size larger as they pack possibly large dependencies and media assets, such as 3D objects and audio files.

-It's then often normal to preload all the required files for an uninterrupted experience. `@moxy/react-wait-for-react` is a library that makes it easy to display a loader before your static or server-side rendered app becomes interactive, and optionally until all the required files are loaded (via a promise).
+It's then often normal to preload all the required files for an uninterrupted experience. `@moxy/react-wait-for-react` is a library that makes it easy to display a spash screen with a loader before your static or server-side rendered app becomes interactive, and optionally until all the required files are loaded (via a promise).
+This is made possible by injecting a small inline script as part of the initial server-side rendered HTML or exported HTML.

 <img src="https://developers.google.com/web/fundamentals/performance/images/perf-metrics-load-timeline.png" alt="Performance metrics timeline" width="700" />

-⚠️ You should still render the app or page contents "below" the loader, to keep your website SEO friendly.
+⚠️ You should still render the app or page contents "below" the splash screen, to keep your website SEO friendly.

 ## Demo